DayeonKang99/CensorLess/ARTIFACT-APPENDIX.md

          - Create a new Client object: set the IP of client, latitude, and longitude.
          - Create a new Assignment object: select the newly created proxy and client object as appropriate.
    - function-refresher:
-      1. fill out "initial_proxy_url" and "initial_proxy_arn" of the created serverless bridge in [this set up](https://github.com/DayeonKang99/CensorLess/tree/main/censorless-vanilla/serverless-bridge/README.md)
+      1. fill out "initial_proxy_url" and "initial_proxy_arn" of the created serverless bridge in [this setup](https://github.com/DayeonKang99/CensorLess/tree/main/censorless-vanilla/serverless-bridge/README.md)
       2.
       ```bash
       cd censorless-vanilla/function-refresher/